 One of the biggest issues for Nepal is the lack of quality and stable opportunities as many people engage in an informal segment of employment which has low earnings, poor working conditions and low productivity.
 This pushes people to seek opportunities abroad even though these opportunities are exploitative, abusive, inhuman, and risky.
 Many lose their lives - 726 migrants died abroad in 2013* and this number is ever increasing.

 This has continued Nepal’s growing reliance on remittances for growth.
-Close to 50 per cent of Nepalese rely on financial help from relatives abroad, among the highest rates in South Asia*.
-Remittances has boosted savings but investment is stagnant*.
+Close to 50 percent of Nepalese rely on financial help from relatives abroad, among the highest rates in South Asia*.
+Remittance has boosted savings but investment is stagnant*.
 Nepal exhibits the largest gap between savings and investment in South Asia.
 The factors behind low investment include chronic political instability, bad governance and decline in the manufacturing sector.

 The export sector in Nepal has continued to be of little of significance to economic growth – contributing very little to GDP so much so that it’s the lowest in South Asia.
 Nepal has been plagued by political instability for decades curtailing the growth and development of the country.

 Illiteracy is one of the other biggest issues plaguing the country.
 High dropout rate of children in primary education is a big concern – students drop out of school for several reasons, one being child labor.
 Child Labor rates are VERY high in Nepal, 11% of boys and 15% of girls aged 5-9 were already in the labor force, and 47.2% of boys and 58.7% of girls aged 10-14*.

 The devastating earthquake in 2015 made matters worse, slowing down the already miserable growth further and pushing the country back several years.
 To fathom the gravity of devastation and havoc the earthquake caused we have to look at some very disturbing data.